With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This tutorial will show the steps needed for anyone to carve a propeller out of wood.

-By marking the profile of the propeller (looking down on the wood) you can use a hand saw to cut out the profile of the propeller, this will save you ...
+By marking the profile of the propeller (looking down on the wood) you can use a hand saw to cut out the profile of the propeller, this will ...

 Kite with Wind-Powered LEDsby ben.chapman